TheAgera/Obsidian/Work/Weekly Log July 2024/7-1 Through 7-3.md

 - Problems Affecting End-Users:
 	- The Brady 600 not working, the machine might be working okay, but the paper roll might not  be loaded correctly.
 If I determine the machine is working correctly.
 	- The glowforge has a roughly every few day issue of not focusing on the material.
 Lenses have all been cleaned yet still happens.
 Sent Email, can't figure this out
 	- Kyle McNulty still have issues with Sage desktop.
 I remember his DHCP ip kept getting dropped.
+Dylan

 ##### Wazuh
 - Alerts will be split into four categories: low, medium, high, and critical.